hiteshhinduja/FundsLibrary-DeveloperTest/ReadMe.txt

 Task 1
 1.1 Delivery Driver Analysis

-Created AnalysisConfiguration entity for storing Permitted start and end times along with maximum speed allowed Created Result entity for storing rating, duration, start and end times for each period considered (documented and undocumented)
+Created AnalysisConfiguration entity for storing Permitted start and end times along with maximum speed allowed and rating to be given if average speed exceeds maximum speed
+Created Result entity for storing rating, duration, start and end times for each period considered (documented and undocumented)
 Implemented code to analyse data in DeliveryDriverAnalyser by considering documented and undocumented periods as per the configuration given.
 Created Helper class RatingCalculator to calculate overall rating from the given result set